bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-03-30-northern-soul.md

-labour of love for writer-director Elaine Constantine, _Northern Soul_’s initially modest distribution was expanded significantly following critical acclaim and a passion-driven social media campaign.
+A labour of love for writer-director Elaine Constantine, _Northern Soul_’s initially modest distribution was expanded significantly following critical acclaim and a passion-driven social media campaign.
 Voted film of the year by _NME_, it follows two young lads in the 1970s as they chase their dream of travelling to the USA, discovering the best in soul music and establishing themselves as top DJs on the Northern soul circuit.

-**bfi.org.uk
-<![if !supportLineBreakNewLine]>
-<![endif]>**
+**bfi.org.uk**

 The characters in photographer Elaine Constantine’s first feature are so narrowly focused on music that, aside from the inevitable link between the Northern Soul scene and specific fashions – high-waisted fared trousers, homemade tattoos – other popular culture passes them by.
 Which means that John (Elliot James Langridge) doesn’t go to the pictures, so he misses out on the origins of the genre he inhabits by not catching Claude Whatham’s _That’ll Be the Day_ (1973) – which beat George Lucas’s _American Graffiti_ to UK cinemas by a few months and remains the template for the mix of teenage rebellion, nostalgic tie-in soundtrack and historical recreation that _Northern Soul_ sticks to very closely.